 Pass the Lower North Falls (30 feet) to reach the impressive two-tiered Double Falls (174 feet).
 This is the tallest waterfall at Silver Falls State Park.

-3. North Falls Trailhead has a short walk to two waterfalls.
+3. Take the North Falls Trailhead for a short walk to two waterfalls.

 The North Falls Trailhead parking lot is in the most northern section of Silver Falls State Park, with a short walk to two waterfalls.
 There's an easier 0.2 mile flat trail to Upper North Falls (65 feet), and a more difficult 0.25 mile clifftop trail to North Falls (136 feet).
 You can view the North Falls from the clifftop trail, or continue down a series of stairs to a path that leads to a spectacular cavern behind North Falls.